Moodle Learning Management System Overview

 Moodle is the world’s most popular learning management system.
 Moodle is flexible and scaleable software designed to help educators create interactive and collaborative online learning experiences.
 Moodle originated in Australia around a decade ago and has since been internationalised in more than 200 countries and 100 languages.
 The official community site has more than a million registered users.

-There are numerous ways in which Moodle can be effectively used.
+There are numerous ways in which Moodle can be capably used.
 These include

-the delivery of online courses, workplace assessment, continuing professional development, induction training and staff compliance.
-Being open source software, there is a great deal of community support toward the development of third-party plugins to extend Moodle’s core functionality.
+induction training, continuing professional development, the delivery of online courses, workplace assessment and staff compliance.
+Being open source software, there is a large amount of community support toward the development of third-party plugins to extend Moodle’s core functionality.

-Moodle’s key administrative functions include the ability to control authentication, manage accounts, assign roles and permissions, change site appearance, automate course backups, perform bulk user actions and generate various reports.
+Moodle’s key administrative functions include the ability to control authentication, manage accounts, assign roles and permissions, perform bulk user actions, change site appearance, automate course backups and generate various reports.
 Moodle enables integration with external systems, e-commerce plugins and SCORM compliance.
-Moodle is proactive with respect to data security and information privacy of its users, hence, patches are released on a regular basis and there are global settings that can be configured by the system administrator.
+Moodle is proactive in terms of data security and information privacy of its users, hence, patches are released on a periodic basis and there are global settings that can be configured by the system administrator.

-Course creators can add online activities and resources intended for their learners.
-Moodle’s standard activities include assignment, forum, blog, chat, messaging, quiz and wiki.
-The learning sequence may be totally non-linear or controlled so learners engage with online course objects in a predetermined fashion.
-User activity and course completion tracking are tracked, moreover, assessment grades and feedback can be reported in real-time via the internet.
+Course creators can add online activities and resources intended for their students.
+Moodle’s standard activities include assignment, blog, forum, chat, messaging, quiz and wiki.
+The learning sequence may be totally non-linear or controlled so learners engage with online course objects in a structured fashion.
+User activity and course completion tracking are tracked, moreover, assessment grades and feedback can be reported in real-time via the web.